-Contents
+Table of Contents

 Introduction to CDU 2

 Accreditation and Membership 10

-General Information 11
+General Information 12

-Hours of Operation
+Transfer Credit Policy 14

-Subsidy Partnerships
+Subsidy Partnerships 14

-Tuition and Fees
+Tuition and Fees 16

-Satisfaction and Refund Policy
+Academic Refund Policy 17

-Military Assistance Programs
+Military Assistance Program 22

-Financial Aid
+Financial Aid and Financial Aid Policies 24

-Policies 28

-Program Goals 45
+Program Goals

-Term Dates 50
+Term Dates

-Graduate School of Theology Programs 51
+Graduate School of Theology 44

-Master of Arts (Theology)

-Master of Arts (Theology) Accelerated Track 54
+Master of Arts (Theology) 45

-Master of Arts in Theology and Educational Ministry 56
+Master of Arts in Theology and Educational Ministry 47

-Graduate Certificate in Sacred Scripture 60

-Graduate Certificate in Church History 62

-Graduate Certificate for Catholic Educators 64
+Graduate Certificates 49

-Undergraduate Programs 68
+Undergraduate Programs 54

+Master of Arts (Theology) Accelerated Track 55

-Bachelor of Arts in Theology Degree Completion
+Bachelor of Arts in Theology Degree Completion 57

+Associate of Arts in Liberal Arts 61

+Undergraduate Catechetical Coordinator Certificate 66

 Catechetical Diploma

-Associate of Arts in the Liberal Arts 79

-Undergraduate Catechetical Coordinator Certificate 83

-Noncredit Programs 87
+Noncredit Programs 72

-Noncredit Certificates 88

-Subsidy Plan 101
+Student Handbook

-Course Descriptions 102
+Course Descriptions 128

-Graduate Courses 102

-Undergraduate Courses 108

-Master Course List 114

-Faculty 115
+Faculty 140

-Administration and Departments 120
+Administration and Departments 144

-To view the Student Handbookc lick here
+Board of Trustees 145

-© 2019 Catholic Distance University CDU does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and services.
+© 2020 Catholic Distance University

+CDU does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and services.
 Questions regarding the implementation of this policy may be addressed to the president.
-Tuition and fees listed are current from July 1, 2018 - June 30, 2019.
+Tuition and fees listed are current from July 1, 2019 - June 30, 2020.
 Information in this catalog is subject to change.
 Visit cdu.edu for the most current information about policies, programs and courses.
 Catholic Distance University ("CDU") is not associated with and operates independently from The Catholic University of America ("CUA").
-The WVHEPC has authorized CDU to operate as a degree-granting institution of higher education in West Virginia.
-Certified to operate in Virginia as an out-of-state private, nonprofit, degree-granting institution by SCHEV.
+The WVHEPC has authorized CDU to operate as a degreegranting institution of higher education in West Virginia.